vasquini/EDLB-micropipe/README.md

 # Quickstart

-1. Basecalling, demultiplexing and assembly workflow
+1. Basecalling, demultiplexing and assembly workflow (for non-demultiplexed fast5 inputs with Guppy as basecaller)

 `nextflow main.nf --basecalling --demultiplexing --samplesheet /path/to/samples.csv --fast5 /path/to/fast5/directory/ --datadir /path/to/datadir/ --outdir /path/to/outdir/`

-2. Demultiplexing and assembly workflow (basecalling already complete)
+2. Demultiplexing and assembly workflow (basecalling of non-demultiplexed fast5s already complete; uses Guppy as demultiplexer)

 `nextflow main.nf --demultiplexing --samplesheet /path/to/samples.csv --fastq /path/to/fastq/directory/ --datadir /path/to/datadir/ --outdir /path/to/outdir/`

-3. Assembly only workflow (basecalling and demultiplexing already complete)
+3. Assembly only workflow (basecalling and demultiplexing already complete.
+Fasta inputs.)

 `nextflow main.nf --samplesheet /path/to/samples.csv --fastq /path/to/fastq/directory/ --datadir /path/to/datadir/ --outdir /path/to/outdir/`

-4. Basecalling and assembly workflow (multiple samples)
+4. Basecalling and assembly workflow (multiple samples that were demultiplexed but NOT basecalled.
+Uses Guppy.)

 `nextflow main.nf --basecalling --samplesheet /path/to/samplesheet --fast5 /path/to/demultiplexed/fast5s --outdir /path/to/outdir/`